 We decided not to take our chances.

 The first thing I did the next day was call Summitt Energy and cancel any contract that was opened under my name.
 After I hung up the phone, I emailed them to get a confirmation in writing that I did not have to pay a cancellation fee and that my electricity and natural gas services would continue without interruption.
 I also phoned my utility companies to make sure nothing changed on my accounts with them.

 A lot of people weren’t so lucky.
 Numerous requests to cancel accounts went unanswered.
 Or customers were told they had to pay outrageous penalty fees in order to get out of their contracts.

-But sure enough, about a year later, we got another knock on our door one evening.
-This time I was better prepared, and immediately asked if they were an energy reseller.
+Before she could even fully introduce herself, I asked if she was with an energy reseller.
 The rep sort of grinned but didn’t confirm anything.
 I politely said “no thanks!” and shut the door.

-I feel like I’m pretty savvy when it comes to spotting potential scams, but (nearly) fell for the oldest trick in the book.
+I feel like I’m pretty savvy when it comes to spotting potential scams, but I (nearly) fell for the oldest trick in the book.

 It could save you from falling for a scam.

 This post was proofread by Grammarly.
 Try it - it's FREE!